-(1) Authorize a spending unit to purchase specified commodities directly and prescribe the manner in which such purchases shall be made;
+(1) Authorize a spending unit to purchase specified commodities and services directly and prescribe the manner in which such purchases shall be made;

-(2) Authorize, in writing, a spending unit to purchase commodities in the open market for immediate delivery in emergencies, defines emergencies and prescribe the manner in which such purchases shall be made and reported to the director;
+(2) Authorize, in writing, a spending unit to purchase commodities and services in the open market for immediate delivery in emergencies, define emergencies and prescribe the manner in which such purchases shall be made and reported to the director;

-(3) Prescribe the manner in which commodities shall be purchased, delivered, stored and distributed;
+(3) Prescribe the manner in which commodities and services shall be purchased, delivered, stored and distributed;

-(4) Prescribe the time for making requisitions and estimates of commodities, the future period which they are to cover, the form in which they shall be submitted and the manner of their authentication;
+(4) Prescribe the time for making requisitions and estimates of commodities and services, the future period which they are to cover, the form in which they shall be submitted and the manner of their authentication;

 (5) Prescribe the manner of inspecting all deliveries of commodities, and making chemical and physical tests of samples submitted with bids and samples of deliveries to determine compliance with specifications;